Former professor of l'X receives Fields Medal

 On Wednesday, August 1, the four winners of the Fields Medal 2018 were revealed during the International Congress of Mathematicians, which took place in Rio de Janeiro, Brazil.

-Among them was Alessio Figalli, professor at ETH Zürich, who was given the prize "for his contribution to optimal transport theory and its applications for the analysis of partial differential equations, metric geometry and probability theory".
+Among them was Alessio Figalli, professor at ETH Zürich, who was given the prize "for his contribution to optimal transport theory and its applications to the analysis of partial differential equations, metric geometry and probability theory".